ad-sw/MapByFun/README.md

 ## [MapByFun](https://mapbyfun.herokuapp.com/)

 A MapMyRun clone that focuses on frontend styling.
+Conceptually it could function like a bridge between Google Maps and Eventbrite.

 ### Fullstack used:
 * CSS & HTML (front-end)